mattddean/mac-programming-setup/README.md

 https://code.visualstudio.com/download

-> If you open VSCode's integrated terminal, it will look weird.
+> If you open VSCode's integrated terminal, it might look weird.
 Ignore this and wait until you've updated your `settings.json` based on the instructions below.

 ## Configure VSCode